How To Negotiate Your Salary (13 Tips With Examples)

 11. Be flexible

 Even if the employer is unable to provide the salary amount you want, they may be able to offer other forms of compensation.
 For example, you may be able to negotiate more stock options, extra vacation days, a sign-on bonus or additional work-from-home days to combat a lengthy commute.
-Be ready to ask for alternatives in the situation where the employer immediately lets you know they cannot increase the salary offer.
+Be ready to ask for alternatives in a situation where the employer immediately lets you know they cannot increase the salary offer.
 In some cases, they may be just as valuable (or more so) than a paycheck.